Donald Trump Withheld Ukraine Aid ‘In An Act Of Sheer Extortion,’ Says Legal Expert

 According to other legal experts, the transcript is enough of a smoking gun in and of itself.
 Watergate prosecutor Jill Wine-Banks, for instance, said in a recent interview that there are multiple smoking guns in the impeachment case against Trump, with the Ukraine call and the withholding of military aid being offenses in plain sight.

-Trump claims to have done nothing wrong, and the vast majority of Republicans in the United States Congress apparently agrees.
+Trump claims to have done nothing wrong, and the vast majority of Republicans in Congress apparently agree.
 Since the beginning of the investigation, GOP lawmakers have been fiercely defending the president, and alleging that the impeachment investigation is the latest attempt by the Democratic Party to remove Trump from office.